vijaysharm/ehyo-android/README.md

 Limitations
 -----------
 + This project was designed around the default Android gradle project structure, and therefore makes a lot of assumptions based on the way it structures its code.
+It looks for settings.gradle files to determine the project structure.
-++ Modified source set paths are not supported
+++ Overridden source set paths in builds are not supported

-+ Templates will always add dependencies to the compile configuration
++ Templates will always add dependencies to the 'compile' configuration

-+ Can't maintain the formatting of the AndroidManifest.xml
++ Ruins the formatting of the AndroidManifest.xml

 + There's no rollback during failures.
 If part of a template is applied, and an exception occurs, then there's no way to undo what failed.
 As a suggestion, run ehyo within a version controlled project with a fresh checkout.
 That will allow you to rollback your changes when ehyo craps out on you.